paritosh0707/AgentDock/docs/DEVELOPER_JOURNEY.md

-# AgentDock Developer Journey: From Code to Production
+# Dockrion Developer Journey: From Code to Production

-This document provides a detailed journey of how AgentDock components interact, following real user workflows from development to production deployment and invocation.
+This document provides a detailed journey of how Dockrion components interact, following real user workflows from development to production deployment and invocation.

 ## Table of Contents
 1. [Journey 1: Developer Creates and Deploys an Agent](#journey-1-developer-creates-and-deploys-an-agent)